-Input offset voltage is very low (20 µV) which generally eliminates the external null potentiometer.
-Temperature changes have minimal effect on offset; TCVIOS is typically 0.15 µV/°C. Excellent low-frequency noise performance is achieved with a minimal compromise on input protection.
-Bias current is very low, less than 10 nA over the military temperature range.
+Input offset voltage is very low (20 μV), which generally eliminates the external null potentiometer.
+Temperature changes have minimal effect on offset; TCVIOS is typically 0.15 μV/°C. Excellent low frequency noise performance is achieved with a minimal compromise on input protection.
+The bias current is very low, less than 10 nA over the military temperature range.
 High common-mode rejection of 130 dB, 16-bit linearity at a gain of 1000, and 50 mA peak output current are achievable simultaneously.
 This combination takes the instrumentation amplifier one step further towards the ideal amplifier.

-Gain is set by the ratio of two external resistors over a range of 0.1 to 10,000.
-A very low gain-temperature-coefficient of 10 ppm/°C is achievable over the whole gain range.
-Output voltage swing is guaranteed with three load resistances; 50 Ohm, 500 Ohm, and 2 kOhm.
-Loaded with 500 Ohm, the output delivers ±13.0 V minimum.
+The gain is set by the ratio of two external resistors over a range of 0.1 to 10,000.
+A very low gain temperature coefficient of 10 ppm/°C is achievable over the whole gain range.
+Output voltage swing is guaranteed with three load resistances: 50 Ω, 500 Ω, and 2 kΩ.
+Loaded with 500 Ω, the output delivers ±13.0 V minimum.
 A thermal shutdown circuit prevents destruction of the output transistors during overload conditions.